DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.12
+-   Fixed issue with purchasing bundle when inventory is full

 ### 0.0.11

 -   Fixed bug with auto healing in combats